adomani/Syllabus/MA4N1/faq.md

 The theorem could be some result from your lectures, from your second/third year essay, some fact that you like.
 In some cases, even simply reaching the stage where you can *state* a formal version of a theorem is a great achievement!
-Alternatives to theorems are possible: for instance, formalising a counterexample, or writing a tactic (i.e. some meta-programming), are options.
+Alternatives to theorems are possible: for instance, formalising a counterexample, or writing a tactic (i.e. some meta-programming), are options as well.

 Also, formalisation of a target theorem may certainly fall short of an actual full formalisation!
 When formalising, it is *very* easy to over-estimate what you can achieve.